poult-lab/daily-word/english_words_ learning.md

 [noun] If you behave well with them you can be a part of their friend circle easily and Korean people are very warm and kind so you may get a glimpse of Korean hospitality there.

 "friendly and generous behaviour towards guests"

-11.punctual  [ˈpʌŋktʃuəl]

-[adj]  Koreans are very punctual people so they do not like to waste time.

-"happening or doing sth at the arranged or correct time; not late"

-[adv] They always pay punctually.